omelkonian/hoare-ledgers/README.md

 # Separation logic for UTXO-based blockchain ledgers

+Browse the Agda code in HTML [here](http://omelkonian.github.io/hoare-ledgers).

-The Agda formalization (under folder `/src/`) depends on [formal-prelude](https://github.com/omelkonian/formal-prelude), make sure you have it installed (either manually or by simply running `$ make install-prelude`).
+This Agda formalization depends on [formal-prelude](https://github.com/omelkonian/formal-prelude), make sure you have it installed.

 ## Design Approaches

-Initial tried the following:
-- [Ledger-Shallow](https://github.com/omelkonian/hoare-ledgers/tree/shallow): Shallow embedding using HOAS, both for states `S : Part -> Z` and logical formulas `PredS : S -> Set`.
-  + cannot express separating conjunction...

-- [Ledger-Middle](https://github.com/omelkonian/hoare-ledgers/tree/middle): Between shallow and deep embedding, using "deep" states `S : Map Part Z` and "shallow" formulas `PredS : S -> Set`.
-  + here we can prove some inference rules of Separation Logic (e.g. that _∗_ is commutative), but still cannot express `[FRAME]` and `[INTERLEAVE]`

-- [Ledger-Deep](https://github.com/omelkonian/hoare-ledgers/tree/deep): Deep embedding, both for states `S : Map Part Z` and logical formulas `data PredS/Assertion : Set where ...`.
-  + currently struggling to prove the `[FRAME]` rule..

-Finally decided on another 'middle' with **shallow** embedding for states `S : Map Part N ~ Part -> N` and **deep** embedding for logical formulas `data Assertion : Set where ...`.
+Various design decisions are modelled in each sub-directory, answering the following dilemmas:

+- Shallow or deep embedding of states?
+  + i.e. `S : Part → ℕ` or `S : Map⟨ Part → ℕ ⟩`

+- Shallow or deep embedding of logic formulas?
+  + i.e. `P : S → Set` or `data P : Set where ...`

+- Shallow or deep embedding of Hoare triples?
+  + i.e. `{P}l{Q} = ∀ s.
+P(s) → Q(⟦l⟧s)` or `data {P}l{Q} where ...`

+- Separate at the level of participants or values?
+  + i.e. `s₁ ⊎ s₂ ≈ s` or `s₁ ◇ s₂ ≈ s`

+- Can we easily extend everything from simple linear ledgers to UTxO-based ledgers?